jpbisciotti/anova/01-what-is-anova.md

 Use ANOVA to answer questions such as:

-- Do treatment groups differ in mean response?
+- Do treatment groups differ in mean response? (omnibus)
-- Does mean outcome vary across groups?
+- Does mean outcome vary across groups? (effects)
-- Do combinations of groups produce different average results?
+- Do combinations of groups produce different average results? (contrasts)

 ## Generally, what is ANOVA

-ANOVA (analysis of variance) is a structured statistical framework that compares two or more groups using (conditional) functions.
+ANOVA (analysis of variance) is a structured statistical framework that compares two or more groups using conditional functions.

-Sections below explain in the above-mentioned definition what is meant by:
+From the above-mentioned definition, we explain in sections below what is meant by:
 - "Using condition functions"
 - "Structured statistical framework"
 - "Compare groups"

-But first, sections below cover:
+However, before we explain those, we cover:
-- The common definition of ANOVA (less abstract, more specific/precise than above)
+- The common definition of ANOVA (less abstract than definition above)
-- Requirements for ANOVA
+- Fundamental requirements for ANOVA

 ## Often, what is ANOVA

 ANOVA often is introduced as "a test to compare the *means* of two or more groups", which technically is true because ANOVA *can* be used to compare group means.
-However, this definition is narrow and misleading because, more generally, ANOVA can be used to compare groups values for any of the following (conditional) functions:
+However, this definition is narrow and misleading because, more generally, ANOVA can be used to compare groups values for any of the following conditional functions:

 | Model               | Conditional Function  | Compares          |
 |---------------------|-----------------------|-------------------|